MrRar/MrRar.github.io/githubarcade/README.md

 # Github Arcade

 ## editing
-use the three.js editor @  to edit scene.json.
+Use the three.js editor to edit scene.json.
+When you are finished editing press file>export scene.